ttlew/conversation/dialog-build.md

 Define a context variable by adding a `name` and `value` pair to the `{context}` section of the JSON dialog node definition.
 The pair must meet these requirements:

-- The `name` can contain any upper- and lower-case alphabetic characters, numeric characters (0-9), underscores, and periods.
+- The `name` can contain any upper- and lower-case alphabetic characters, numeric characters (0-9), and underscores.

+  **Note**: You can include other characters, such as periods and dashes, in the name.
+However, if you do, then you must use one of the following approaches to reference the variable:
+  - context['variable-name']: The full SpEL expression syntax. or
+  - $(variable-name): Shorthand syntax with the variable name enclosed in round brackets.
+  See [Accessing and evaluating objects](expression-language.html#shorthand-syntax-for-context-variables) for more details.

 - The `value` can be any supported JSON type, such as a simple string variable, a number, a JSON array, or a JSON object.